WomenPlusPlus/deploy-impact-21-kona-a/README.md

 ## 🧐  About

 Kona Connect’s legal team, together with students and expert volunteers from around the world, are developing a tool to connect people in need to the organisations best equipped to help them.
-This tool – a legal aid chatbot – accessible 24/7 through any smartphone device, will automatically guide its users, whilst simultaneously reducing aid agencies’ staggering workloads, freeing up time to help more individuals.

 This has been a 6 week volunteer project in collaboration with Kona-Connect and Women++.
 The team's goal is to develop an application that will connect Sengalese people to various NGO's and organizations that can provide assistance for specific needs.

 ## 🔺 Dependencies